LucasMVasconcelos/LucasMVasconcelos.github.io/README.md

-# LucasMVasconcelos.github.io
+# About this site
-## Topic 1
-This site is for my personal projects.
+Hello everyone and you welcome to my site.
+I will use this to share with you guys some of my personal project.
+I intend to put here some topics about Machine Learning, Data Science, math and Engineering